-The flows that MDBA is looking at have occurred in the past.
+The flows that constraints work is looking at have occurred in the past.
 The hydrographic record shows that flows around the minor flood level have happened more than 10 times since 1979.
 They are therefore not an unusual type of flow.
-People in the region are already managing through flow events of this size at least every few years.
+People in the region are already managing through flow events of this size at least every few years when not in drought.

-Linking a gauge reading at McCoy Bridge with the actual flow downstream is not always accurate, because of the potential effect of local rainfall and run-off.
+Linking a gauge reading at McCoy Bridge with the actual flow downstream is not always accurate, because of the effect of tributaries inflows and localised rainfall run-off.
 To assist MDBA to understand how landholders and community assets could be affected by different flows, flow footprint maps were developed to help visualise the flows.